Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Experiments with Sparse MoEs for Image Classification

 A more complex \textit{Conv-GAP-FC} gate subdivides the assignments clearer.
 The gate thus produces less unambiguous weight vectors and selects experts definitely.

 \textbf{Experts specialization}: to analyze the implicit specialization of experts on distinct subdomains of the input space, we only activate one specific expert during evaluation and assign all weights to it.
 We then analyzed classes that received the largest weights in each expert during evaluation (Table \ref{tab:weight-allocation}).
 We could observe distinct repeating clusters of classes for different models, e.g., flowers, marine animals, trees, and furniture.
-Also, inserting MoE layers at the deeper positions in a network led to larger weights assigned to the experts, indicating better specialization.
+MoE layers thus learn the natural clustering of the concepts represented in input images.
+Repeating clusters are formed regardless of the gate architecture and constraint, but inserting MoE layers at the deeper positions in a network led to larger weights assigned to the experts, indicating better specialization.

-Furthermore, we have determined, that a gate chooses the best-performing expert for the images of the corresponding cluster.
+Furthermore, we determined, that a gate chooses the best-performing expert for the images of the corresponding cluster.
 For this, we extracted results for classes in which each expert is assigned the highest and lowest weights.
 Full MoE performs in 73 out of 100 classes at least as well as its best experts in this domain.
 The gate can thus identify experts for distinct domains and suitably support experts with inferior performance.
 It is consequently able to reasonably combine the output feature maps to improve the overall predictions.

-\textbf{Expert utilization vs. accuracy}: next, we have evaluated the correlation between the average weights assigned to an expert (sparse and non-sparse, i.e. with all experts activated) and every single expert's test accuracy per class.
-We have also evaluated the correlation between accuracy and the number of activations per expert.
+\textbf{Expert utilization vs. accuracy}: next, we evaluated the correlation between the average weights assigned to an expert (sparse and non-sparse, i.e. with all experts activated) and every single expert's test accuracy per class.
+We also evaluated the correlation between accuracy and the number of activations per expert.
 The results (see Table \ref{tab:correlation}) indicate a strong relationship for the soft-constrained model.
 For the hard-constrained case, the experts are more generalized and do not show as large performance variations on different classes, the gate does not rely on the same experts for a certain class.